Do I Need Sound System Insurance?

 You’ll have to pay your deductible before you can receive reimbursement for your stolen or damaged sound system.

-not to make a car insurance claim
+to not make a car insurance claim

 .
 For example, if your deductible is $700 and replacing your stereo is only $500, it would be more expensive to file a claim than to pay for the repair out of pocket.

-Always get an estimate for the repair or replacement of your sound system before submitting a claim to your insurance company.
+Pro tip: Always get an estimate for the repair or replacement of your sound system before submitting a claim to your insurance company.

 Other damages that may be covered if your sound system is stolen